Marc-Pierre-Barbier/gitHooks/README.md

 # windows
-you need to have python3.exe accecible from you path
+you need to have python3.exe accessible from your path